 Figure 5.
-Model family tree for all 33 CMIP6 models used in this study similar to Knutti et al. (2013).
-Models branching further to the left are more dependent, models branching further to the right are more independent.
-The analysis is based on global, horizontally resolved tasCLIM and pslCLIM in the period 1980-2014.
-The independence shape parameter σ_S is indicated as dashed vertical line, an estimation of internal variability as grey shading.
-Labels with the same colour indicate models with obvious dependencies such as shared components or same origin (models with no clear dependencies are labelled in black).
+Model family tree for all 33 CMIP6 models used in this study, similar to Knutti et al. (2013).
+Models branching further to the left are more dependent, and models branching further to the right are more independent.
+The analysis is based on global, horizontally resolved tasCLIM and pslCLIM in the period from 1980 to 2014.
+The independence shape parameter $\sigma_S$ is indicated as dashed vertical line, and an estimation of internal variability is given using gray shading.
+Labels with the same color indicate models with obvious dependencies, such as shared components or the same origin, whereas models with no clear dependencies are labeled in black.